 What About Smart TVs?

 If you’ve bought a brand name TV in the past few years, you’ve almost certainly got what’s known as a “smart” TV – basically a TV with a small dedicated computer built in that can run apps.
 This can be great for streaming – after all, Netflix is on almost every device and Stan isn’t far behind.
 A capable “smart” TV can run apps for these services fairly well and get the job done.
 But what happens when you want to stream from a service that hasn’t got its app on your TV – like with the new sports streaming service Kayo?
-You could wait for a miracle to happen and an app for your smart TV to arrive, but those apps tend to be an afterthought for most services and older TVs often miss out completely.
+Simply waiting for an app is not a solution as those apps tend to be an afterthought for most services and older TVs often miss out completely.

 And then there’s the millions of TVs out there that aren’t quite so “smart” – but still deliver a stunning HD picture for their owners, who don’t want to have to replace a perfectly good television just to get one with apps on it.
 There’s got to be a better way of streaming – one where apps are constantly updated, and new apps quickly added when new streaming services come to the market.
 The answer is a dedicated streaming device – and broader app support isn’t the only advantage these clever little boxes can offer.